janwilmake/fetch-mcp/README.md

 - Ensure to truncate the response to never be above a certain limit
 - Ensure to prefer accepting markdown

 ^ These are the easiest ones.
+Let's do it!